Takashiidobe/notes/src/books/clean-ruby.md

 ### Method Length

-- You\'ll not want a method to grow too long in length; try to make methods \< 20 lines long.
+- You'll not want a method to grow too long in length; try to make methods < 20 lines long.

 - Try to create private helper methods in classes that might do validation.